-Chronic diseases such as heart disease, cancer, obesity and diabetes and ageing are all influenced by the diet we consume.
+Chronic diseases such as heart disease, cancer, obesity and diabetes are all influenced by the diet we consume.
 Functional foods are foods that make a specific health claim and these products can only be released for sale in the UK if there is sound scientific evidence to support the claim.

 You can take an optional placement in industry between years two and three of your degree programme - see our student blogs: